matejak/argbash/README.md

 Following arguments are supported:

-- Positional arguments,
+- Positional arguments (defaults supported, possibiliy of fixed, variable or infinite number of arguments),
 - optional arguments that take one value,
+- boolean optional arguments,
+- repeated (i.e. non-overwriting) optional arguments,
-- boolean optional arguments and
+- incrementing (such as --verbose) optional arguments and
 - action optional arguments (such as --version, --help).

 The utility has been inspired by Python's `argparse` and the `shflags` project.